microsoft/playwright/docs/api.md

     - `bypass` <[string]> Optional coma-separated domains to bypass proxy, for example `".com, chromium.org, .domain.com"`.
     - `username` <[string]> Optional username to use if HTTP proxy requires authentication.
     - `password` <[string]> Optional password to use if HTTP proxy requires authentication.
-  - `storageState` <[Object]> Populates context with given storage state.
-This method can be used to initialize context with logged-in information obtained via [browserContext.storageState()](#browsercontextstoragestate).
+  - `storageState` <[string]|[Object]> Populates context with given storage state.
+This method can be used to initialize context with logged-in information obtained via [browserContext.storageState([options])](#browsercontextstoragestateoptions).
+Either a path to the file with saved storage, or an object with the following fields:
     - `cookies` <[Array]<[Object]>> Optional cookies to set for context
       - `name` <[string]> **required**
       - `value` <[string]> **required**